sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 Sourcegraph has provided the [Resource Estimator](resource_estimator.md) as a starting point to determine necessary resources based on the size of your deployment.

+The [Scaling Overview for Services docs](scale.md) provides a comprehensive overview of how each Sourcegraph service scales.

 We recommend the Kubernetes deployment type if your deployment scenario includes a large codebase and many users.
 The [Kubernetes docs](kubernetes/index.md) provide additional information for [scaling Kubernetes deployments](kubernetes/scale.md).

-You can also learn more about how Sourcegraph service use their assigned resources in the [Scaling Overview for Services docs](scale.md)

 ## Deployment types